All Collections

 Enabling the Award Template

 To utilise the Fitness Industry Managed Template you will first need to enable the Managed Template in your account.
-To do this go to Compliance > Award Template > Apply Template.
+To do this go to Time & Attendance >Compliance > Award Template > Apply Template:

-Once the award template has been enabled you have the option to add staff to the award via the + Add Staff to Award button or via the below outlined process.
+Once the Award Template has been enabled you have the option add staff to the award via the + Add Staff to Award button or via the steps outlined below:

 For further information on how to configure the settings in your account including automatic breaks and public holidays please see the article Configuring Settings.